-The sample selection for this study is described below.
-We used radio selected samples of galaxies which have been cross-matched with multi-wavelength optical/near-infrared (NIR) and value-added catalogues in the COSMOS field.
+We used radio-selected samples of galaxies cross-matched with multi-wavelength optical/near-infrared (NIR) and value-added catalogues in the COSMOS field.
 The radio data have been selected from the VLA-COSMOS 3~GHz Large Project \citep{smolcic17a}, with a median sensitivity of 2.3~\mujybeam\ and resolution of $0.75$ arcsec.
 The cross-correlation of the radio and multiwavelength sources can be found in \cite{smolcic17b}.
 Only sources within the COSMOS2015 catalogue \citep{laigle16} or with $i$-band counterparts have been given the availability of reliable redshift measurements.
-The COSMOS2015 catalogue contains the high-quality multiwavelength photometry of $\sim$800\,000 sources across more than 30 bands from near-ultraviolet (NUV) to near-infrared (NIR) through a number of surveys and legacy programs \citep[see][ for detailed description]{laigle16}.
+The COSMOS2015 catalogue contains the high-quality multiwavelength photometry of $\sim$800\,000 sources across more than 30 bands from near-ultraviolet (NUV) to near-infrared (NIR) through several surveys and legacy programs \citep[see][ for detailed description]{laigle16}.